The Sync Module 2 coordinates between your camera system with its devices, and the Blink servers.

 If this happens, you are alerted, and nothing more is written to the drive.

 When a flash drive is inserted, the sync module will check to see if the device meets the following:

 The Format is checked and if necessary, you are asked to allow reformatting of the drive.
-This procedure removes ALL information from the drive permanently, and starts fresh.
+This procedure removes ALL information from the drive permanently and reformats the drive as exFAT.

-A formatted drive of appropriate size is then given a blink_backups directory, and the app is updated to show you have a USB drive attached.
+When complete, the Local Storage section of the app is updated to show you have an active USB drive attached.

-Yes, the cameras will still record but the videos can not be saved to Local Storage until the USB drive is inserted.
-The Local Storage clip list will then present the message, “No USB storage device present.”
+Yes, the cameras will still show imagery in Live View but the videos can not be saved to Local Storage until a USB drive is inserted and recognized.

 Yes, customers can use both forms of storage.